aroberge/reeborg/trunk/docs/begin_py_en/_build/html/_sources/france.txt

-    If you do not know how to, select world **Alone** and review the commands seen in `Test driven learning <home.html>`_
+    If you do not know how to, select world **Alone** and review the commands seen in `Test driven learning <home.html>`_ Your program will make use of 2 instructions (functions) and should have 8 lines.

 Reeborg goes to France
 ======================